 The Council is always interested to hear from prospective traders and applications to trade on the Market are always welcomed.

-Applications are considered on a first-come, first-served basis and the Council operates a waiting list when the Market if fully subscribed.
+Applications are considered on a first-come, first-served basis and the Council operates a waiting list when the Market is fully subscribed either overall or in terms of specific trading lines.

 Street Lighting & Street FurnitureSkipton Town Council is responsible for the maintenance of a substantial number of discretionary street lights (generally away from main highways), together with other items of street furniture such as public seating, litter bins and dog waste bins.